rsx-electrical/STM32-ethernet/websocket_client_NUCLEO-F767ZI/info.md

 <br>

 ## Example WebSocket Server (Python)
-First, connect to the board with the ethernet cable.
+First, connect to the board with an Ethernet cable.
 You can verify the Ethernet connection by opening PowerShell and running:
 ```bash
 ping 192.168.0.20
 ```